Stem Cell Treatment

-Stem cells can help us to understand the causes of disease better.
-Through watching stem cells, we can increase our knowledge and learn how stem cells can be used to better treat different diseases and conditions.
+Stem cells can increase understanding of how diseases occur.
+By observing stem cells, we can learn about diseases and we also know that stem cells can be used to treat many different diseases and conditions.

-Many people stand to benefit from stem cells, including those with spinal cord injuries, type 1 diabetes, Parkinson's disease, Alzheimer's disease, heart disease, stroke, burns, cancer, and osteoarthritis.
+Many people may benefit from stem cells including those with osteoarthritis, tendon tears, spinal cord injuries, type 1 diabetes, Parkinson's disease, Alzheimer's disease, heart disease, stroke, burns and cancer.

 Where do stem cells come from?